ti-bone/tg-antibot/README.md

 ## tg-antibot
-Bot to protect against spammer bots.
+Bot to protect against spammers.

-There are a large number of spam bots in Telegram at the moment, which pretend to be regular bots with interesting functionality, using your chat as a place for advertising, thereby spoiling the situation in the chat.
+There are a large number of spam accounts in Telegram at the moment, which looks like a regular users, they join into your chat, solves captcha(if it present), and after some time start using your chat as a place for advertising, thereby spoiling the situation in the chat.
 This bot allows you to block these brazen advertisers, thereby preserving the chat from the essential and often deceptive advertising.
-Please keep in mind that the bot itself does not distribute advertising, but only fights it
+Please keep in mind that the bot itself does not distribute advertising, but only fights it.

 If a bot with a name matching the filters joins the chat - it will be banned.